 The Company is treated as a monopolist, and therefore is subject to regulation by the Committee for Regulation of Natural Monopolies and Protection of Competition of the Ministry of National Economy of the Republic of Kazakhstan ("CRNM").
 The CRNM approves tariff rates for oil transportation based on reimbursement of costs incurred on assets used.
-On 31 December 2019, according to the Order No.74-OD of the Chairman of the CRNM, the domestic market tariff for the period of 2020-2024 was approved in the amount of Tenge 4,817 per tonne per 1,000 km (net of VAT) for 2023 (2022: Tenge 4,359 per tonne).
+On 31 December 2019, according to the Order No.74-OD of the Chairman of the CRNM, the domestic market tariff for the period of 2020-2024 was approved in the amount of Tenge 4,839 per tonne per 1,000 km (net of VAT), which was valid during 2024 (2023: Tenge 4,817 per tonne).